rotisserie/eris/README.md

 }
 ```

-Many of the methods in this package will look familiar if you've used [pkg/errors](https://github.com/pkg/errors) or [xerrors](https://github.com/golang/xerrors), but `eris` employs some additional tricks during error wrapping and unwrapping that greatly improve the readability of the stack which should make debugging easier.
+Many of the methods in this package will look familiar if you've used [pkg/errors](https://github.com/pkg/errors) or [xerrors](https://github.com/golang/xerrors), but `eris` employs some additional tricks during error wrapping and unwrapping that greatly improve the readability of the stack trace.
 This package also takes a unique approach to formatting errors that allows you to write custom formats that conform to your error or log aggregator of choice.
 You can find more information on the differences between `eris` and `pkg/errors` [here](#comparison-to-other-packages-eg-pkgerrors).

 ## Using eris